Chia-Network/chia-operator/docs/chianode.md

 ## Full Node Peers

-You may optionally specify a list of full_nodes for peer(s) to sync your node from.
+You may optionally specify a list of full_nodes peer(s) that your node will always try to remain connected to.

 ```yaml
 spec: